MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MAPIConnectivity.md

 ### -MonitoringContext
 This parameter is available only in on-premises Exchange.

 The MonitoringContext parameter specifies whether to include the associated monitoring events and performance counters in the results.
+Valid values are:

-Valid values for this parameter are $true or $false.
-The default value is $false.
-If you specify the value $true, the monitoring events and performance counters are included in the command results.
+- $true: Monitoring events and performance counters are included in the command results.
 Typically, you include the monitoring events and performance counters in the results when the output is passed to Microsoft System Center Operations Manager (SCOM).
+- $false: Monitoring events and performance counters aren't included in the command results.
+This is the default value.

 ```yaml
 Type: Boolean